Pearl Coast Zoological Gardens: Latter years (post-1988)

-The 1990 article also confirmed that Diana and Congo, pygmy hippopotami borrowed from Melbourne Zoo on a breeding loan had produced a male baby, which zoo keeper Sheila McCoey was pictured holding.
+The June 1990 article also confirmed that Diana and Congo, pygmy hippopotami borrowed from Melbourne Zoo on a breeding loan had produced a male baby, which zoo keeper Sheila McCoey was pictured holding.
 Other breeding happenings were relayed to locals via a public notice board: "Every day a 'match and hatch' despatch is posted on a noticeboard outside reception, giving details of breeding successes at the zoo."

+The October 1990 edition of Broome News included an article reprinted from The Sydney Morning Herald (entitled 'The Lord of Broome Puts Up 'For Sale' Signs And Heads For Venice') in which it was reported that McAlpine was in the process of selling numerous of his Australian assets, including 50% of his Cable Beach Resort in Broome.
+John Adams, the chairman of the McAlpine family-owned, Perth-based company, Australian City Properties (ACP) noted that two other projects of theirs in the Broome region were now "on hold", including the previously proposed Walcott Inlet tourist development, and Kununurra tourist development.
+By February 1991, it was clear that Australian City Properties were pulling out of Broome, and selling many of their assets there, however Broome News noted that "At the time of writing, the Pearl Coast Zoo and McAlpine's private residence in Louis Street were not for sale."

+In March 1991, the Broome Bulletin announced that the first primates to be exhibited at the zoo had arrived; "the start of what will become an extensive Primate Department".
+The delivery included family groups of the Pygmy marmoset (the world's smallest primate) and the Red-Handed Tamarin.
+Chief Mammal Keeper, Graham Goldsmith, clarified that "because of the recent refuelers' strikes and bundles of paperwork, the primates arrival was slightly delayed."

 In May 1991, The New York Times visited the zoo, and reported that a white rhino was "on the way" as a new addition.
-The article made no mention of any financial difficulties the zoo might have been struggling with.
+The article made no mention of any financial difficulties the zoo may have been suffering under.

 Plans for a walk-through aviary

 In the 1988 guidebook, the idea to build a large "walk-though rainforest aviary" was mentioned as a possible plan for the future.
 Very little additional information was given about the planned project, other than it was envisaged to stand over 20 metres high and would contain a large waterfall and flowing creek.